mnfst/docs-baas/introduction.md

 # Welcome to Manifest Documentation 👋

-Manifest is the simplest **Headless CMS** you will find.

-It provides a complete backend to your client app without the hassle that comes with it.
+Manifest is the simplest **Micro-backend** you will find: It provides a complete backend to your client app without the hassle that comes with it.

 It actually fits into **a single YAML file** that generates a complete backend.
 Here is an example of a complete Manifest app:

 ```yaml title="manifest/backend.yml"
 name: Healthcare application